PCA-POSC-Caesar-Association/Public_ISO23726-1/README.md

 ## Why this web site

-The goal of releasing this document here is to provide guidance to industry users and the data modelling community about 1) the vision for the ISO 23726 Ontology-based Interoperability (OBI) series and 2) a set of principles which resources will have to comply with in order to be considered `compliant' with IDO and the ISO 23726 series.
+The goal of releasing this document here is to provide guidance to industry users and the semantic data modelling community about 1) the vision for the ISO 23726 Ontology-based Interoperability (OBI) series and 2) a set of principles which resources will have to comply with in order to be considered `compliant' with IDO and the ISO 23726 series.
 The Industrial Data Ontology (IDO) is the upper ontology in the ISO 23726 series.
 [IDO](https://rds.posccaesar.org/ontology/lis14/) is currently inside the ISO process and due to be published as an ISO standard in 2026.

 These organisations[1] have been supporting work to develop a proposal for ISO TC184 SC4 for a document describing an Ontology-based Interoperability ecosystem for industrial ontologies.
 This document will be submitted to ISO in October 2025.
 Once inside the ISO process only members of the ISO TC184/SC4 WG26 commmittee and the liaison groups will have access to the draft standard and any associated digital artefacts.